PhilippeAssis/socket.io-pingpong/readme.md

 ## Features

-You can use ping pong or pp to char the methods
+You can use ping pong or pp to call the methods

 - **emit(name, args, callback)** Same socket.emit, but returns a given value on the server callback
 - **on(name, callback)** socket.on the same as, but performs emit passing to the callback